 Designs for an Underground Greenhouse

 Underground greenhouse.
 The inside can be cased in stone, mud brick or any dense natural material able to absorb large amounts of heat.
 Cool weather crops like lettuce, kale and brocolli can be grown during winter in harsh climates.
 The glazing creates a “greenhouse effect.”
 If your water table is high, obviously that could spell disaster.
 You should build your greenhouse at least five feet above the water table.
-This manual from GrowTest Urban Gardening has good information.

 Mike Oehler’s underground greenhouse design.
 Mike digs a deep trench for access on the shaded south side which also allows cold air to sink and be warmed by the deeper, warmer soil.
 Many install tubes within the soil to transfer warmed air into the earth, yet Mike believes you need only the cold sink to allow the transfer in most climates.
 How to: motherearthnews.
 Mike Oehler’s book: The Earth Sheltered Solar Greenhouse Book.